schism-dev/schism/docs/getting-started/post-processing.md

 all available outputs during or after the run.
 Use these if you invoked OLDIO.

 `combine_hotstart7.f90` is used combine process-specific hotstart outputs (`outputs/hotstart_0*.nc`) into `hotstart.nc`.
-This is required even if you used scribed I/O.
+This is required even if you used scribed I/O (as hotstart outputs are still be emitted per MPI process).

 `combine_gr3.f90` is used to combine process-specific `maxelev_*` and `maxdahv_*` (ASCII) into `maxelev.gr3` or `maxdahv.gr3`.